Ema Tavola

-Ema Tavola is an artist, curator, arts manager and advocate using art to centralise 'Pacific ways of seeing'.
+Ema Tavola (born 1982) is an artist, curator, arts manager and advocate using art to centralise 'Pacific ways of seeing'.

+Early life and family

-Tavola was born in Fiji in 1982.
+Tavola was born in Fiji.
 Her father is from Dravuni in the Kadavu province of Fiji.
 Her mother is a third generation Pākehā from Palmerston North in New Zealand.
 While she was growing up she also lived with her family in London and Belgium.
 As a teenager they moved to Wellington, New Zealand and she attended Wellington High School.
 After high school Tavola was having a gap year in Fiji and experienced the 2000 Fiji civilian coup.

+Education and career

-Returning to New Zealand Tavola went on to study a Bachelor of Visual Arts from Manukau School of Visual Arts in South Auckland, and got a job with Manukau City Council after graduating.
+Returning to New Zealand, Tavola went on to study a Bachelor of Visual Arts from Manukau School of Visual Arts at Manukau Institute of Technology, and got a job with Manukau City Council after graduating.

 In 2006 she founded the Fresh Gallery in Ōtara, Auckland as a partnership with Manukau City Council and the local community.
 In 2013 it re-opened after expansion.

+Artistic career

 Tavola has speaking engagements at conferences and other places.
 In 2019 she was a guest speaker at Para Site International Conference, Hong Kong, the Singapore Art Book Fair for NTU Centre for Contemporary Art (Singapore) and Spinning Triangles: Ignition of a School of Design for SAVVY Contemporary (Berlin, Germany / Kinshasa, Democratic Republic of Congo).

-In 2019 Tavola opened an independent art gallery called Vunilagi Vou.
+In 2019 Tavola opened an independent art gallery called Vunilagi Vou, the gallery closed in 2023.

-Tavola's artworks are held the collections at Auckland Art Gallery.
+Tavola's artworks are held in Auckland Art Gallery.